jonnor/sndflo/doc/braindump.md

 3. Patterns, composed of Streams and Events
 4. Inter-process audio pipelines, composed of multiple JACK clients

+1) Can be implemented using the [Synth Definition File Format](http://doc.sccode.org/Reference/Synth-Definition-File-Format.html).

+2) WIP, implemented in sclang as SuperCollider classes.
+Could also be implemented by sending OSC node control messages to scsynth directly.

+3) Implementation strategy unknown

 Flow-based programming for algorithmic composition
 --------------------------------